emptist/youtube/SwiftDenoiser/README.md

 ## How to Use

-1. Enter a valid YouTube URL in the text field
-2. Toggle the "Keep original audio file" option if you want to preserve the original downloaded audio
+1. Click the "Select File" button to choose an audio file for processing
+2. Click the "Select Output Folder" button to choose where the denoised file will be saved
-3. Click the "Download and Process" button
+3. Click the "Denoise" button to start the noise reduction process
 4. The application will:
-   - Download the audio from the YouTube video
-   - Process the audio to reduce noise
+   - Process the selected audio file
+   - Apply noise reduction using the Python backend
-   - Save the processed audio file in the `downloads` directory
+   - Save the denoised audio file in the specified output folder with "denoised_" prefix

 ## Project Structure

 ```
-swiftui_app/
+SwiftDenoiser/
 ├── Package.swift         # SPM package configuration
 ├── README.md             # This documentation
-├── Sources/
+└── Sources/
-│   └── SwiftUIDownloader/
+    └── SwiftDenoiser/
-│       └── SwiftUIDownloader.swift  # Main application code
+        └── SwiftDenoiser.swift  # Main application code
-└── downloads/            # Directory where downloaded files are stored
 ```

 ## Troubleshooting